Bachelor of Arts in Early Childhood Care and Education Overview

 - Childcare Center Owner

 How to apply

 Child Care Career and Professional Development Fund (CCCPDF)

-The Bachelor in Early Childhood Care and Education will allow you to apply to The Child Care Career and Professional Development Fund (CCCPDF), which is a tuition assistance program for child care providers to obtain a college education at participating colleges/universities in Maryland.
+Enrolling as a student in the Early Childhood Care and Education bachelor’s program will qualify you to apply for the Child Care Career and Professional Development Fund (CCCPDF), which is a tuition assistance program for child care providers to obtain a college education at participating colleges/universities in Maryland.

 The fund does not reimburse participants as the payments are made directly to the college or university.
-First time applications are due by March 1 for more information about the requirements to apply to this scholarship click here
+First-time applications are due by March 1.
+For more information about this scholarship, talk to an advisor today. click here

-Step 1: Contact a coordinator from The School of Graduate and Professional Studies (SGPS) at WAU to apply to the Bachelor in Early Childhood Care and Education.
+Step 1: Contact an advisor in the School of Graduate and Professional Studies at WAU to apply to the Bachelor’s degree is Early Childhood Care and Education.

 I. Unified Theme — Professional Education

 |EDEC 205||Materials & Methods of Early Childhood Education||3|

 |EDUC 305||Promoting Literacy and Language in Young Children||3|